joao-conde/jc-nes/core/README.md

 # NES Emulator

-This is the core crate called `jc-nes`.
-It takes care of all emulator related stuff and exposes a public API to interact with it to retrieve screen pixels or sound information and feed controller.
+This is the emulator crate itself, called `jc-nes`.
+It emulates the NES and exposes a public API to interact with it to retrieve screen pixels or sound information and feed controller.

 Multiple frontends can be used with this core like:
 - browser APIS (if you compile it to WASM and use `canvas`, `Audio`, `onkeydown/up`, ...)